Thursday, September 27, 2012

 1890

-Although he led a very productive life, Chauncey Depew was particularly busy on February 17, 1890.
-In addition to being the president of the New York Central Railroad, Depew headed the so-called World’s Fair Committee, charged by New York’s moneyed interests with securing the upcoming Colombian Exposition for their city.
-It had been four months since they discussed the matter over dinner at Delmonico’s and time was now running out.
-It was Monday and Congress was expected to make a decision by the end of the week.
-And yet, even at this late date, New York’s political leaders were still divided as to whether they wanted to host such a massive event—the municipality was difficult enough to manage without having millions of additional people descend on it over a six-month period.
-During a long day marked by striking contrasts, Depew made one last effort to align the warring political factions; the newspapers seemed to report his every move.
+Chauncey Depew was very busy on Monday, February 17, 1890.
+In addition to being the president of a railroad, Depew headed the World’s Fair Committee, charged with securing the upcoming Colombian Exposition for New York.
+It had been four months since the city's aristocrats had discussed the matter over dinner at Delmonico’s and time was running out; Congress was expected to make a decision by the end of the week.
+And yet, even at this late date, the states political leaders were still divided as to whether they wanted to host this massive event—the municipality was difficult enough to manage without the added burden of millions of visitors.
+Depew was now making one last effort to align the warring political factions.
+While the newspapers seemingly reported his every move, two menus provide additional information about his exact whereabouts on a day marked by striking contrasts.

 Notes